 Workgroup members and interests:

-Emine Fetvaci (Assistant prof., BU, Dept. of Art History): Art, history writing, and politics at the Ottoman court
+Emine Fetvaci (Associate Prof., BU, Dept. of Art History): Art, history writing, and politics at the Ottoman court

-Sunil Sharma (Associate prof., BU, Dept. of Modern Langs. and Comp.
+Sunil Sharma (Associate Prof. and Chair, BU, Dept. of Modern Langs. and Comp.
 Lits.): The politics of Persianate court poetry in Persia and Mughal India